 |STT-350||1 x 50 µg|

-Voltage dependent sodium channels (NaV) have functions in most electrically active cells and are vital for the propagation of action potential in most cells.
-NaV channel inhibiting drugs have been long used as analgesic drugs with relatively mild side effects and a safe pharmacological profile.
+Voltage-dependent sodium channels (NaV) have functions in most electrically active cells and are vital for the propagation of action potentials in these cells.
+NaV channel inhibiting drugs have long been used as analgesic drugs with relatively mild side-effects and safe pharmacological profiles.
 The mechanism of analgesia by NaV channel blockage has been extensively studied.